FairRootGroup/DDS/dds-topology-lib/README.md

 In the example above we define 2 properties - `property1` and `property2`.
 As you can see the property tag is used to define properties.
 The `name` attribute is required and has to be unique for all properties.

 Requirements is a way to tell DDS that a task or a collection has to be deployed on a particular computing node.
 As of now only host name or worker node name which is defined in the SSH configuration file are supported.
-Requirements are defined using declrequirement tag which has a number of attributes.
+Requirements are defined using the [declrequirement](#declrequirement) tag which has a number of attributes.
 All attributes are required. name attribute is an identifier and has to be unique for all requirements. type attribute is a type of the requirement. value attribute is a string value of the requirement.
 In order to define the pattern of the host name use either hostname or wnname values for the type attribute. value attribute for these requirement types can be either a full host name or a regular expression which matches the required host name.
 Use hostname if the requirement is defined based on the host name or wnname if the requirement is defined based on the SSH worker node name.

 Task trigger defines a certain action which has to be performed whenever a specified condition is triggered.
 For example, if task crashed DDS will try to restart the task multiple times.
 For the moment only predefined conditions and actions are supported.
-Triggers are defined using decltrigger tag which has a number of attributes.
+Triggers are defined using the [decltrigger](#decltrigger) tag which has a number of attributes.
 All attributes are required. name attribute is an identifier and has to be unique for all triggers. condition attribute is a predefined condition.
 Has to be one of the following: TaskCrashed. action attribute is a predefined action.
 Has to be one of the following: RestartTask. arg is an argument for the action, for example, it can specify the number of attempts to restart the task.

 In the next block we define tasks.
-For this the decltask tag is used.
+For this the [decltask](#decltask) tag is used.
 A task must also have the name attribute which is required and has to be unique for all declared tasks.
 The requirements element is optional and specifies the list of the already declared requirements for the task.
 The triggers element is optional and defines the list of task triggers.
 The exe element defines path to executable.
 The path can include program options, even options with quotes.
 DDS will automatically parse the path and extract program options in runtime.
 The exe tag has an optional attribute reachable, which defines whether executable is available on worker nodes.
 If it is not available, then DDS will take care of delivering it to an assigned worker in run-time.

 In case when there is a script, that, for example sets environment, has to be executed prior to main executable one can specify it using the env element.
 The env tag also have reachable attribute.